rtCamp/docs.rtcamp.com/rtbiz/core/dev/entity/index.md

 ``` php
 @param $field
 ```
-Can be used when user want to change perticular field from addtional meta.
+Can be used when user want to change perticular field from additional meta.

 ###### `rtbiz_entity_columns`
 ``` php